mattparrilla/USHCN-dashboard/README.md

 See project [issues](https://github.com/mattparrilla/csv2png/issues)

 ##`make_image()` Parameters
+These are no longer totally accurate.
+I'm rewriting this script and will update the parameter definitions once done.
+12/7/14

 `make_image()` takes USHCN station data and turns it into an image.

 - `f_n` - the name of the file containing the data (no extension)